Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Conventional Evolution Equation for Relative Density Perturbations

-Since $\nabla^2\delta^\phys$ could have been large for small-scale fluctuations, it may have had a large influence on $\vartheta^{\phys}_\een$ and this could have, in turn, a major impact on the evolution of $\delta^\phys$.
-That is why~(\ref{eq:delta-rad-adiabatic}) yields oscillating density fluctuations~(\ref{nu13}) with an \emph{increasing} amplitude, instead of a \emph{constant} amplitude which follows from~(\ref{eq:delta-standard}).
+where it is used that $H=\tfrac{1}{2}t^{-1}$ and $\kappa\varepsilon_\nul=\tfrac{3}{4}t^{-2}$.
+The expression between parentheses in~(\ref{eq:cont-eq-sol-phys-gauge-A}) is the solution to the homogeneous part of Eq.\,(\ref{eq:delta-standard-genrel}).
+The particular solution $\tfrac{9}{8}t^{1/2}$ is a consequence of $\vartheta^\phys_\een=\tfrac{9}{8}t^{-1/2}$.
+The right-hand side of Eq.\,(\ref{eq:delta-standard-genrel}) is not equal to zero, which means that Eq.\,(\ref{eq:standard-rad-dom}) is incomplete.
+As a result, it does not provide all physical solutions.
+Since $\nabla^2\delta^\phys$ could have been large for small-scale perturbations, it may have had a large influence on $\vartheta^{\phys}_\een$ and this could have, in turn, a major impact on the evolution of $\delta^\phys$.
+Because the quantity $\vartheta_{\een}$ is incorporated into Eq.\,(\ref{eq:delta-rad}), oscillating relative density perturbations~(\ref{nu13}) with an \emph{increasing} amplitude are obtained instead of the \emph{constant} amplitude that follows from~(\ref{eq:standard-rad-dom}).